 Results that have not been collected from school will be sent via first class post.

-If you have met the general and subject specific entry criteria, you must confirm your results and accept your place at Hayes School Sixth Form on your online application by 5:00 pm on Thursday 20th August.
+Applicants who have met the general and subject specific entry criteria, must confirm their results and accept their place at Hayes School Sixth Form on their online application.

-HSSS Students - all HSSS students (from Hayes and other schools) MUST contact Mr Healey by 5:00 pm on Thursday 20th August.
+All HSSS students (from Hayes School and other schools) MUST contact Mr Healey by 5.00 pm on Friday 27th August.

 We expect that the vast majority of students will select three subjects, regardless of the pathway they select.
 If a student attains an average of straight 7-9 grades in their GCSE subjects, they may consider selecting four A levels.
 We will offer advice on a case-by-case basis.

-This is what we refer to as a ‘Mixed Programme’ and an example could be where a student is studying BTEC Science, Al evel Maths and A level Government & Politics.
-It is not something we encourage, largely because some students tend to struggle with the difference in the learning styles within a BTEC, or Cambridge Technical, and a traditional A level.
+This is what we refer to as a ‘Mixed Pathway’.
+An example would be where a student is studying Science Cambridge Technical, A level Mathematics and A level Government and Politics.
+It is not something we encourage, largely because some students tend to struggle with the difference in the learning styles within a Cambridge Technical and a traditional A level.
 However, we would view each applicant on a case-by-case basis, therefore please select the subjects you wish to study as part of your application.
 This can then be discussed as part of our guidance meeting process.

 We have determined that no courses will sit an AS exam at the end of Year 12.
 Instead, students will sit an internally-set end of year exam, which will determine whether they are suitable for continuation into Year 13.